-N-acetyl cysteine can help break down the biofilms that harmful bacteria hide behind, and it’s also useful alongside antibiotic or antimicrobial herbs when treating a bacterial overgrowth or imbalance.
+N-acetyl cysteine can help break down the biofilms that harmful bacteria hide behind.
+It’s also useful alongside antibiotic or antimicrobial herbs when treating a bacterial overgrowth or imbalance.

 This means NAC helps disarm harmful bacteria, so that medications or therapies can reach the vulnerable part of the cell to do their job of ridding it from your body.

-Inflammation plays a role in the development of almost all modern diseases, including diabetes, obesity, neurodegenerative disease such as dementia, and heart disease.
+Inflammation plays a role in the development of almost all modern diseases, including diabetes, obesity and neurodegenerative disease such as dementia and heart disease.